-Science spoken for the common man, it’s your country butt doctor host, Dr. Ken Brown and your co-host, Mr. Sleep himself, Eric Rieger talk the dangers of too much of a good thing CAN be bad.
+Science spoken for the common man, it’s the butt doctor host, Dr. Ken Brown and your co-host, Mr. Sleep himself, Eric Rieger talk the dangers of too much of a good thing CAN be bad.
 Join the Gut Check Project for a little pre-Christmas research.
 Don’t forget that even water, when consumed in massive amounts, can be harmful.
 RIP mice.

 All right.
 Welcome to the gut check project.
 I’m here with your host, Dr. Kenneth Brown.
 I’m Eric Rieger.
 This is gut check project, Episode Number 26.
 We’re going to wind up 2019 with some awesome info.
 What’s up, Ken?